CivicCause

 2026-05-19

-1: Study Session Study Session: Review of and Input on the Proposed FY 2026/27 & FY 2027/28 Biennial Capital Improvement Program Budget and FY 2026/27 Operating Budget Amendments (“Proposed Budget”) and setting June 9, 2026 as the Public
+1.: Study Session: Review of and Input on the Proposed FY 2026/27 & FY 2027/28 Biennial Capital Improvement Program Budget and FY 2026/27 Operating Budget Amendments (“Proposed Budget”) and setting June 9, 2026 as the Public Hearing Date for City Council Action on the Proposed Budget

 San Mateo County Board of Supervisors